pys-info/tracify/README.md

-<h1><i> django-issue-tracker</i></h1>
+<h1><i> tracify </i></h1>

 **[![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)**
 <a href="http://www.djangoproject.com/"><img src="https://www.djangoproject.com/m/img/badges/djangomade124x25.gif" border="0" alt="Made with Django." title="Made with Django." /></a>

 ## Project description
-Django Issue Tracker is a robust package designed to streamline issue tracking within Django web applications.The package supports various notification channels, allowing teams to receive updates through their preferred communication methods.By integrating this package, teams can collaborate seamlessly, expedite issue resolution, and enhance overall efficiency throughout the software development and maintenance lifecycle in Django projects.
+Django Tracify is a robust package designed to streamline issue tracking within Django web applications.The package supports various notification channels, allowing teams to receive updates through their preferred communication methods.By integrating this package, teams can collaborate seamlessly, expedite issue resolution, and enhance overall efficiency throughout the software development and maintenance lifecycle in Django projects.
 ## Feature

 * **Multiple Notification Channels:**
-Django Issue Tracker supports multiple channels for sending notifications, such as email, MS Teams, Discord, or any other custom channels.
+Django Tracify supports multiple channels for sending notifications, such as email, MS Teams, Discord, or any other custom channels.
 This flexibility allows teams to choose the most effective means of receiving notifications based on their communication preferences and workflows.
 * **Real-Time Error Monitoring:**
 Get instant notifications and detailed stack traces for errors occurring in your application, allowing you to respond quickly.